khalid-hussain/shaheen/chap3.md

 first check post?"

 The officer replied, "About eight miles.
-However, three miles down the road you will enter into their border.
+However, three miles down the road you will enter their territory.
 I think if I write to the officer of their check post, he can make some arrangements for your protection across the border.
 But the governor has instructed me that I should not let him know anything at all."

 Abu Dawood replied, "The governor has followed my instructions.
-I am not entering their border as an ambassador to the King but would like to go in as a Muslim refugee."
+I am not entering their territory as an ambassador to the King but would like to go in as a Muslim refugee."

 "In my opinion, if you want to deceive them, then, leave this coach and this road and travel either by foot or on horses by using a different route,